uknadkarni/lfcs/lfcs-module-3.md

 Use `fstrim` to trim the SSD. i.e discard unused blocks on a mounted filesystem.

-Use `vmstat` to monitor swap and `free -m` to tell you if any swap is allocated.
-On a healthy server, at least 30% should be available for buffers and cache (buff/cache).

-`vmstat 2 10` and monitor si and so.
 #### To create a Swap Partition
 Use `gdisk`
 Instead of `mkfs`, use `mkswap /dev/sdb1`